Approaches to the design of neural regulators

 Let's train a neural network to approximate several regulators

-This code allows you to prepare data, sets the structure of a three-layer fully connected neural network and trains it to find the relationship between the past 20 mismatch values and the next value of the control signal.
+This code allows you to prepare data, sets the structure of a three-layer fully connected neural network, and trains it to find the relationship between the past 20 mismatch values and the next control signal value.

 Pkg.add(["Flux", "BSON", "Glob", "MLUtils"])